SWMFsoftware/BATSRUS/README.md

 # Create the manuals

-Please note that creating the PDF manuals requires that LaTex (available through the command line) and ps2pdf be installed on your system.
+Please note that creating the PDF manuals requires that LaTex (available through the command line) is installed on your system.

 To create the PDF manuals for BATSRUS and CRASH type
 ```
 make PDF
-cd util/CRASH/doc/Tex; make PDF
+cd util/CRASH/doc/Tex; make PDF # for GitLab version only
 ```
 in the BATSRUS directory.
 The manuals will be in the `Doc/` and `util/CRASH/doc/`` directories, and can be accessed by opening `Doc/index.html` and `util/CRASH/doc/index.html`.
+Note that the CRASH application is only usable in the full GitLab version.

 The input parameters of BATSRUS/CRASH are described in the `PARAM.XML` in the main directory.
 This is the best source of information when